mrturck/learn-to-code/1-Shell-commands-and-how-to-use-them.md

 ## `touch` - Create a file

-Think of this command as being as if you were an all-powerful touching something into existence.
+Think of this command as if you were an all-powerful being touching something into existence.
 That's basically what you are doing.

 Anyway, using `touch` is easy; the formula is `touch <filename.extension>`